Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: introduction

-To our knowledge, the discrete effect of the bounce-back boundary was first discussed for the Poiseuille flow.
+To our knowledge, the discrete effect of the bounce-back(BB) scheme was first discussed for the Poiseuille flow.
 Ginzburg and Adler \cite{Ginzburg1994} first performed a boundary condition analysis for the face-centered-hypercubic lattice Boltzmann (LB) model applied to the Poiseuille flow and a plane stagnation flow.
-After that, He $et$ $al.$ \cite{HeXY1997} analyzed the discrete effect of bounce-back boundary condition in the Bhatnagar-Gross-Krook (BGK) model, and found that the relaxation time $\tau$ has a significant influence on the bounce-back scheme for the no-slip boundary condition.
-In a similar way, Guo $et$ $al.$ \cite{Guo2007pre} studied the existing discrete effect of the discrete Maxwell’s diffuse-reflection (DMDR) scheme and the combined bounce-back/specular-reflection (CBBSR) scheme.
-Then, they simulated the Poiseuille flow in the slip flow regime with the multiple-relaxation-time (MRT) model, and found that the BGK model cannot yield correct results in this regime owing to the discrete effect\cite{Guo2008}.
-Due to find that the boundary conditions considered in Refs. \cite{Guo2007pre,Guo2008} are nonlocal, they are not suitable for fluid flow in complex geometries, Chai $et$ $al.$ \cite{Chai2010} developed a local combined halfway bounce-back boundary condition and full diffusive boundary condition for microscale gas flows in complex geometries, and illustrated that to realize the exact slip boundary condition, the discrete effect must be included and corrected.
+After that, He $et$ $al.$ \cite{HeXY1997} analyzed the discrete effect of BB boundary scheme in the Bhatnagar-Gross-Krook (BGK) model, and found that the relaxation time $\tau$ has a significant influence on the BB scheme for the no-slip boundary condition.
+In a similar way, Guo $et$ $al.$ \cite{Guo2007pre} studied the existing discrete effect of the discrete Maxwell's diffuse-reflection (DMDR) scheme and the combined bounce-back/specular-reflection (CBBSR) scheme.
+Then, they simulated the Poiseuille flow in the slip flow regime with the multiple-relaxation-time (MRT) LB model, and found that the BGK model cannot yield correct results in this regime owing to the discrete effect \cite{Guo2008}.
+Due to find that the boundary schemes considered in Refs. \cite{Guo2007pre,Guo2008} are nonlocal, they are not suitable for fluid flows in complex geometries, Chai $et$ $al.$ \cite{Chai2010} developed a local scheme combined halfway bounce-back boundary condition and full diffusive boundary condition for microscale gas flows in complex geometries, and illustrated that to realize the exact slip boundary condition, the discrete effect must be included and corrected.
 Lu $et$ $al.$ \cite{LuJH2012} proposed an immerse boundary MRT LB model, and presented a special relaxation between two relaxation time parameters in which can reduce the numerical boundary slip effectively.
-Recently, Ren $et$ $al.$ \cite{Ren2016} analyzed the discrete effects in the DMDR and CBBSR boundary conditions for the rectangular LBE, and presented a reasonable approach to overcome these discrete effects in these two boundary conditions.
+Recently, Ren $et$ $al.$ \cite{Ren2016} analyzed the discrete effects in the DMDR and CBBSR schemes for the rectangular LBE, and presented a reasonable approach to overcome these discrete effects in these two schemes.